Moramor/FillADP/README.md

 In a bash in the repo's folder.
 This will ensure the script is updated when you run it.

+/!\ THIS TOOL DOES NOT WORK ON LINUX YET.
+PLEASE USE WINDOWS

 # Requirements